SAP/cloud-sdk-java/docs/blogs/oss-part2.md

 //TODO add an image here

-That way we could continue developing the current version 4 without the risk of forgetting to port the changes to v5.
+That way we could continue developing the current version 4 without the risk of forgetting to port relevant changes to the v5 branch.
 Still, maintaining two branches is additional work, so we pushed creating the v5 branch back as far as possible.

 Finally, once all changes required for the open source migration on the v5 branch were complete and the open source repository was set up with all required CI/CD tooling we moved over the v5 branch to the open source repository.